 If you suspect a performance issue, you can use your monitoring deployment to investigate what is going in Kibana:

-- Via Observability > Logs > Stream: This page shows errors in real-time and is part of the same logs Elastic Support reviews when a deployment experiences issues.
-Learn more …
+- Through Observability > Logs > Stream: This page shows errors in real-time and is part of the same logs Elastic Support reviews when a deployment experiences issues.
+Check Tail log files.

-Via Discover: This page is a good option for investigating widespread historical patterns.
-Learn more …
+Through Discover: This page is a good option for investigating widespread historical patterns.
+Check Discover.

 Discover requires a quick setup in Kibana:

-- Go to Stack Management > Index Patterns.
+- Go to Stack Management > Data Views (formerly Index Patterns).

-Navigate to the Discover or Stream pages to see if you’ve misconfigured your SAML authentication setup by filtering for
+Navigate to the Discover or Stream pages to check if you’ve misconfigured your SAML authentication setup by filtering for

 ERROR level logs and viewing the specific